 Portable Software – Great for Clients

 The IWP software is also portable, meaning it doesn’t have installation files like typical computer programs.
+It is self contained inside one folder and runs off the InstantWP.exe

-Setting Up
+Setting Up Instant IWP

-When you install the software, you’ll see a folder called “wordpress”.
+When you install the software, you’ll see a folder called wordpress

+.
 That folder acts as the server root for the offline version.

-When you migrate online the “wordpress” folder will disappear and become your top level domain.
+folder will disappear and become your top level domain.

 WordPress Admin Dashboard

-The default user login is “admin” and “password“.
+The default user login is admin

 You are strongly advised to change these details to something hard to guess before migrating online.
 You’d be surprised how many people neglect this.
+People really do need to protect their passwords more than they are already doing.

 MySQL Database